krgko/learning-monitoring/gp/README.md

 # GP

-Grafana and Prometheus is another stack for monitoring. **Does not link to API server yet**
+Grafana and Prometheus is another stack for monitoring.

 ## Start docker